Cohomological Hall algebras, their categorification, and their representations via torsion pairs: Representations of the COHA of a surface via stable pairs

-is representable by open and closed immersions.
-Therefore, Corollary~\ref{cor:torsion_pairs_left_right_actions}-($2_r$) guarantees that the right vertical map is representable by proper algebraic spaces.
-It is then enough to prove the first half of the statement, i.e.\ that the given square is a pullback.
+It is then enough to prove the first half of the statement, i.e., that the given square is a pullback.
 Unwinding the definitions, we have to prove that given a solid diagram of the form